tbenthompson/cutde/README.md

 ## Block-wise interaction matrices

 In some settings, it is useful to compute many sub-blocks of a matrix without computing the full matrix.
-For example, this is useful for the nearfield component of a hierarchical matrix or fast multipole approximation (LINKS AND CITATIONS).
+For example, this is useful for the nearfield component of a hierarchical matrix or fast multipole approximation.

 ```
 disp_matrices, block_idxs = cutde.disp_block(